soyoungchoe/Melb/README.md

 # Melbourne Housing Snapshot

 This is my second Kaggle project, and it's aimed at teaching Machine Learning to beginners.
-If you're interested in this course, you can access it through this link.
+If you're interested in this course, you can access it through this link:[Intro to Machine Learning](https://www.kaggle.com/learn/intro-to-machine-learning)

 Instead of using the Iowa Housing data as per the course, I chose to work with Melbourne real estate data in Jupyter Notebook.
 I applied machine learning techniques to analyze Melbourne's real estate market.
 Following DanB's comprehensive guide, I gained proficiency in various machine learning concepts, such as DecisionTreeRegressor, mean_absolute_error, train_test_split, and RandomForestRegressor.